 Studio apartments are a common option in major cities like New York.
-While the lack of square footage may seem limiting to some, this type of living space is becoming a trendy option for the rich and famous.
-If you’re looking to for an apartment, check out these stellar benefits to studio living.
+While the lack of square footage may seem to limit to some, this type of living space is becoming a trendy option for the rich and famous.
+If you’re looking to for an apartment to rent or buy, check out these stellar benefits to studio living.

 Choosing a Prime Location Over At-Home Entertaining

 The biggest advantage of studio apartments is usually the location.
 To score an affordable apartment that’s conveniently located in New York, you often have to sacrifice some space.
 Thanks to a prime spot, your studio could put you just steps from your favorite clubs, coffee shops, and museums.
 While you may lose some space for entertaining at home, you’ll gain far more options for easy entertainment on the town.
 Plus, there’s no clean-up when you party at public locations.

 When Domino gave a fresh makeover to the studio apartment owned by Rashida Jones, readers got a stunning look at what you can do with just 400 square feet.
 For example, curtains conceal extensive shelving, giving storage a whole new face.
 A well-placed bed with the longer side against the wall adds seating by mimicking a day-bed.
 Convenient clusters of small tables provide space for essentials without taking up too much room.